 - Children learn how to communicate clearly and assertively in ways that express kindness and respect.

-- They learn skills of conflict resolution, consensus building, and develop strong relationships.
+- They learn skills for conflict resolution, consensus building, and diplomacy.

 - They learn about the world’s great peacemakers and leaders of nonviolent social change.